New Listings week before Thanksgiving

 Comment

-The market in recent weeks has been characterised by the twin challenges of diminished inventory and increased demand, with buyers from Boston added to local demand, both aided by record low mortgage rates.
+The market in recent months has been characterised by the twin challenges of reduced inventory and increased demand, with buyers from Boston adding to local demand; and both aided by record low mortgage rates.

 Goodbye Boston, Hello Marblehead